 2. Not Having a Budget

 The reason many businesses fail because they either spend too much or too little on their digital endeavors.
-While digital market is essential, you need to calculate how much your business can and should afford.
+While the digital market is essential, you need to calculate how much your business can and should afford.

 Once, your digital marketing budget number, you need to dig a little deeper for channels and platforms that guarantee more engagement and conversion.